JYe9/JYe9/README.md

 <img src="https://github-readme-stats.vercel.app/api?username=JYe9" />

 ## About
-👨🏻‍💻 I am a software engineer with an electrical engineering background.
-My programming language of choice is Python, followed closely by C# and C++.
+👨🏻‍💻 I am a Software Engineer with an Electrical Engineering background.
+My programming language of choice is Python, followed closely by Java and C++.
+I am also a Full Stack AI SaaS tools developer in my free time.

+💻 Working on Computer Vision and Vision-Language Models at [KIOS Research and Innovation Center of Excellence](https://www.kios.ucy.ac.cy/).

+💡 Open to academic and industrial collaborations.
+Feel free to reach out at `jye2020[AT]yahoo.com`.

 ## Skills